KeatonTech/SUITE/README.md

 * **Component:** The Suite equivalent of UIView/HTMLElement, represents a piece of the page.
 * **Module:** A type of component.
 Modules provide a number of functions that determine how the component is rendered and how it behaves.
+* **Style:** Essentially the same as a CSS style, but attributes can be javascript functions that depend on object properties.
 * **Property:** Each module defines properties that can be set on any component of their type at runtime.
 Properties determine the content, style, and layout of components.
 * **Slot:** Some components contain other components, in the same way that a <div> can hold